HOSTED-POWER/docs-turbostack-app/readme.md

 ---
 # Getting Started

-## Welcome ⚡️

-You have reached our TurboStack® documentation pages because you're interested in the full blown TurboStack® experience.
+Welcome to our TurboStack® knowledge base!
+Whether you’re gearing up for your first deployment or diving into more advanced configurations, we’ve got you covered.

-We have several scalable packages, tailored for the fastest performance.
-We offer staging & production packages, which can be clustered if needed.
+TurboStack® offers a suite of scalable packages designed for lightning-fast performance, including staging and production environments that can be clustered to meet your needs.
 [Check out our packages here](https://www.hosted-power.com/en/turbostack#our-packages).

-If this is the first time you're trying to log in to your PoC-environment or your Production TurboStack, you've come to the right place.
-This is where you start.
-So let's get goin'!
+If you’re here to access your Proof-of-Concept (PoC) environment or production TurboStack for the first time, you’re in the right place.
+Let’s get started! ⚡️

 ## Account Setup

-### Create a Customer Profile
+### Create Your Customer Profile

-First things first.
-You need to set up a new account in our **Customer Center**, which will give you access to your profile & environments.
-You can [sign-up here](https://portal.hosted-power.com/signup/).
-Please fill in the required information and submit.
+Before you start, create a new account in our Customer Center.
+This grants you access to your profile and environments.
+Sign up [here](https://portal.hosted-power.com/signup/) and fill in the required details to get started.

 ## Login into the Hosted Power Customer Center

-You can reach the Customer Center via this link: [portal.hosted-power.com](https://portal.hosted-power.com/ "Hosted Power Customer Center").
+Access the Customer Center via this link: [portal.hosted-power.com](https://portal.hosted-power.com/ "Hosted Power Customer Center").

 Our customer center enables you to: